Staged Surgery Meaning: A Guide for Patients

 When appropriately selected, combined surgery has an excellent safety record.

-Who Is Often a Great Candidate for Combined Surgery?
+Are You a Good Candidate for Combined Surgery?

 You may be a strong candidate if you: